Declan O'Keeffe: Club

 O'Keeffe played at various times with his local clubs Rathmore in Kerry and Clooney/Quin and St Josephs Doora-Barefield in Clare.
 He also lined out with divisional side East Kerry.

 With Rathmore he had much success.
 He won a Kerry Junior Football Championship title in 1997, having been a Runner Up in 1993 and 1996.
 He later added a Kerry Intermediate Football Championship in 1999.
 He also added a Kerry County Football League Division 1 title in 2002.
 He won three Kerry Senior Football Championship titles with East Kerry in 1997, 1998 and 1999.

 After moving to Clare he lined out in back to back Clare Senior Football Championship final in 2011 and 2012 with St Josephs Doora-Barefield.

 Schools

-O'Keefee lined out with the Kerry Vocational Schools team in the early 90's.
-In 1990 he won a All-Ireland Vocational Schools Championship title after a win over Cavan in the final.
+O'Keeffe lined out with the Kerry Vocational Schools team in the early 90's.
+In 1990 he won an All-Ireland Vocational Schools Championship title after a win over Cavan in the final.